Connecticut Mastery Test: Editing and Revising

 This is the first portion of the CMT writing test.
 Students read passages that contain numerous spelling and grammar errors.
-After reading, they will answer multiple choice questions to correct the errors.
-This test is sixty minutes long and it is scored by a computer.
+They answer multiple choice questions to correct the errors.
+This test is 60 minutes long and it is scored by a computer.

 Direct Assessment of Writing

 In this test, students have 45 minutes to write a paper on a designated topic.
 In third and fourth grade, the essay is a fictional narrative; in fifth and sixth it is an expository piece; in seventh and eighth grade it is a persuasive essay.
 It is scored by two trained professionals.
-Each reader scores it from one to six.
-The two scores are combined to make one total score, the state target goal is 8.0 out of 12.
+Each reader scores it from 1 to 6.
+The two scores are combined to make one total score; the state target goal is 8.0 out of 12.

 Degrees of Reading Power

 Also known as the DRP, this is the first portion of the reading section.
 Students must read through passages which have blanks in them.
-They must then choose the correct answer to fill in the blank from a choice of options.
-Students must fill in 49 answers (seven questions per passage, seven passages) in the DRP section of the test booklets.
-The questions gradually get harder as the students go on.
-The test is 45 minutes long and is put through a machine.
+They must then choose the correct answer to fill in the blank from a list of options.There are 49 questions (seven questions per passage, seven passages) in this section.
+The questions gradually get harder.
+The test is 45 minutes long and is scored by a machine.

 Reading Comprehension

-This test requires students to read four passages and answer questions about what they just read.
-There are multiple choice questions as well as written responses, in which the students are given lines to write their answers on.
+Students read four passages and answer questions about them.
+There are multiple choice questions, as well as written responses in which the students are given lines to write their answers on.
 These questions often involve personal connections, the reader's opinion on a topic, and other questions that do not have a definite correct answer.
-The multiple choice questions are machine-scored while the written responses are scored by professional readers who score it with a 0, 1, or 2, depending on how well the question was answered.
-The test is divided into 2 sessions (2 passages, 15 questions per session).
+The multiple choice questions are machine-scored, while the written responses are scored by professional readers who score each question with a 0, 1, or 2.
+The test is divided into two sessions (two passages, 15 questions per session).
 Each session is 45 minutes long.

 Mathematics

-The mathematics portion of the CMT assesses students on skills and concepts they are expected to have learned by the time of the test.
 In grades three and four, there are two test sessions, and in grades five through eight there are three.
 Each test session is 60 minutes long.

 The test consists of three formats: multiple choice, open-ended, and grid-in.